laravel/docs/helpers.md

     // '15015551000'

-The `replaceMatches` method also accepts a Closure that will be invoked with each portion of the string matching the given party, allowing you to perform the replacement logic within the Closure and return the replaced value:
+The `replaceMatches` method also accepts a closure that will be invoked with each portion of the string matching the given pattern, allowing you to perform the replacement logic within the closure and return the replaced value:

     use Illuminate\Support\Str;